AbooMinister25/Lite/README.md

 ### An interpreted programming language made in python3

-Lite is a programming language made in `python3`, by Rayyan Cyclegar, or AKA AbooMinister25.
+Lite is a programming language made in `python3`, by Rayyan Cyclegar.
 Lite was made using the `lark` parsing library, and is still in development stages.
 The following is an example of a calculator made using Lite.
 ```
 print("Welcome To My Calculator!");